andrea-ceron/Live-Server_SPA/README.md

    ![VS Code running on WSL](docs/image_3.png)

 4. Once connected, you are fully working inside your Linux subsystem.
-   > Every code change will now be detected in real-time and reloaded by the application 🚀
+   > All of the following commands should be run in the configuration described so far. 🚀

 5. To start the utility, `startup.sh` is designed to automatically locate your project.
    You just need to run: